OISF/suricata-verify/README.md

   # Require a minimum version of Suricata.
   min-version: 4.1.0

+  # Test is only for this version.
+For example, 4.0 would match any 4.0
+  # release, but 4.0.3 would only match 4.0.3.
+  version: 4.0

   # Require the presence of specific features.
   features:
     # Restrict the test to builds with HAVE_LUA.